hafizaatifkamal/hafizaatifkamal/README.md

 - 👋 Hi, I’m @hafizaatifkamal
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in MERN Stack
-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently working as Software Development Engineer - I
-- 💞️ I’m looking to collaborate on MERN Stack Development
+- 💞️ I’m looking to collaborate on Full Stack Development
 - 📫 You can reach out to me at hafizaatifkamal@gmail.com

 <!---